Tesla2k/urbackup-tape/README.md

 Todos:
-- Missing waiting for inserted tape.
-- If tape backup fails urbackup should fail too.
 - Checking the tape finished is only done be the amount of files written to it.
 So if one host is written multiple times, a other host will be missing.
 - Flush messages so you can see them in the live protocol when they are printed not after the script is finished.
 - Show progress every x seconds

+Done:
+- Missing waiting for inserted tape.
+- If tape backup fails urbackup should fail too.